Stel Pavlou: Career

-After graduating from the University of Liverpool Pavlou applied to approximately 600 media jobs, but with no success.
-He wrote the script for the film The 51st State (known as Formula 51 in the US) while he was living in Rochester, Kent and working for a local wine shop.
+After graduating from the University of Liverpool Pavlou applied to approximately six hundred media jobs without success.
+He wrote the script for the film The 51st State (known as Formula 51 in the United States) while he was living in Rochester, Kent, and working for a local wine shop.
 The film was released in 2001 and starred Samuel L. Jackson and Robert Carlyle.
 For the British DVD release Pavlou did the audio commentary and included a featurette titled, "Who the Hell is Stel Pavlou."
-During 2001 Pavlou also published his debut novel, Decipher, through Simon & Schuster.
+In 2001 Pavlou published his debut novel, Decipher, through Simon & Schuster.
 The novel centers upon Atlantis and received reviews from The Independent, The Washington Post, and Cryptologia.
 He published a second novel, Gene, in 2005 and in 2017, released the first book in his children's fiction series Daniel Coldstar.

-In 2021, Pavlou hosted a television show on the Discovery Channel titled "Hunting Atlantis," which has been criticised by professional archaeologists for pseudoscience and contributing to false perceptions of history and archaeology.
+In 2021, Pavlou hosted a television show on the Discovery Channel titled Hunting Atlantis, which has been criticised by professional archaeologists for pseudoscience and contributing to false perceptions of history and archaeology.